“The will to win, the desire to succeed, the urge to reach your full potential… these are the keys that will unlock the door to personal excellence.”

 Our first stop was in Polson MT.
 Population 4,488 (2010 census).
 It is beautifully located on the south end of Flathead Lake in Northwest Montana.
 The small town is also on the Flathead Indian reservation.
 It is home to the Bitterroot Salish, Kootenai, and Pend d’Oreilles Tribes, also known as the Confederated Salish and Kootenai Tribes of the Flathead Nation (Wikipedia).

 Our first impression of Polson was that everyone kept to themselves.
-In fact, things were quiet for quite some time.
-However, we discovered the local health food.
-At this fabulous store were many wonderful people, those who worked there and visited.
+In fact, things were very quiet for a long time.
+However, we discovered the local health food store.
+At this fabulous grocery were many wonderful people, those who worked there and visited.
 It was a gathering place for locals and a way for like-minded people to gather.
 Truly, the people were amazing!
 And truth be told, we became friends with many people.

 One lady named Mary invited Ambrosia to a tea party.
 She was such a lovely woman.
 At the time we were not able to have the party at my house.
 So Mary arranged everything at her office.
 She is a massage therapist.
-What a lovely day, she carried in her basket of goodies that contained a tablecloth for the floor, napkins; sever tea cups, a delightful variety of teas and several munchies.
+What a lovely day.
+She carried in her basket of goodies that contained a myriad of lovely items- tablecloth for the floor, napkins; several tea cups, a delightful variety of teas and numerous munchies.
 Oh what a time we had.
 Ambrosia was so thrilled.
-She dressed up in a nice frilly pink dress, fancy shoes and fancied her hair.
+She dressed up in a nice frilly pink dress, pretty shoes and fancied her hair.